 Why don’t your MC books have the club logo on the cover?

 I think that’s a Changeling Press thing.
 Each book has the series title on the cover, but I don’t believe any of the MC romances at Changeling have a club logo on them.
+I do have colors for the Dixie Reapers, designed by Bryan Keller, and I have it some swag pieces.

 What is a multi-author series?